 Most of the stamps were found on existing or recycled shelters in and around London.
 Other locations were as follows:

 A Merino stamp was also found in two shelters in Pantyffynnon, Ammanford, Wales, and in recycled shelters in Southsea (Portsmouth), Cambridge and Northamptonshire.
-It was also found in Australia - see opening text above - and on an incomplete Anderson shelter sent out from the UK to be shown in The Ditsong National Museum of Military History, Saxonwold, Johannesburg, South Africa.
+It was also found on an incomplete Anderson shelter sent out from the UK to be shown in The Ditsong National Museum of Military History, Saxonwold, Johannesburg, South Africa.